SystemsApproach/tcpcc/variants.rst

 7.5 Mobile Cellular Networks
 ----------------------------

-We conclude with a look at a use case that continues to attract significant attention from the research community: the interplay between congestion control and the mobile cellular network.
+We conclude with a use case that continues to attract attention from the research community: the interplay between congestion control and the mobile cellular network.
 Historically, the TCP/IP Internet and the mobile cellular network evolved independently, with the latter serving as the "last mile" for end-to-end TCP connections since the introduction of broadband service with 3G.
 With the rollout of 5G now ramping up, we can expect the mobile network will play an increasingly important role in providing Internet connectivity, putting increased focus on how it impacts congestion control.

 While a mobile wireless connection could be viewed as no different than any other hop along an end-to-end path through the Internet, for